 To make things simple, the new safe withdrawal rate equals the 10-year bond yield X 80%.

 We’ll use an average 20% discount to the 10-year bond yield to come up with the safe withdrawal rate.
-The 20% can be viewed as a buffer in case of financial emergencies, bear markets, poor spending habits, and a further decline in interest rates.
+The 20% can be viewed as a buffer in case of financial emergencies.
+Sometimes there are bear markets every 10-15 years.
+Other times, we have poor spending habits.
+You just never know.

 Thanks to a steady decline in interest rates, the 4 percent rule from the 1990s has declined by over 85%.
-In other words, we should change the name of the 4 percent rule to the 0.5 percent rule.
+In other words, we should change the name of the 4 percent rule to FSSWR.

-The 0.5 percent rule is memorable and easy to follow.
-As a rational believer in the 0.5 percent rule, you have a desire to not run out of money in retirement and leave some of your wealth to your kids and various charitable institutions.
+As a rational believer in the new safe withdrawal rate percent rule, you have a desire to not run out of money in retirement.
+You also want t leave some of your wealth to your kids and various charitable institutions.

 If you’re OK with spending all your money and leaving nothing, then the 20X gross income rule as a net worth target before retiring is probably good enough.
 If not, carry on reading.